 Lulu identifies the man, Charles, as a “closet rebel,” a basically good guy who has almost been lost to yuppiedom.
 She takes him on a nutty ride through a memorably lost weekend that brings out his free-spirit streak.

-The first hour of this ride is a wonderfully funny trip, form a motel in New Jersey to Lulu’s mother’s house in Pennsylvania, where she introduces Charles as her new husband.
+The first hour of this ride is a wonderfully funny trip, from a motel in New Jersey to Lulu’s mother’s house in Pennsylvania, where she introduces Charles as her new husband.
 He goes along with it all, because the mysterious Lulu (not her real name, naturally) is so utterly bewitching, and because he’s feeling the thrill of irresponsibility.

 Nobody captures this sort of thing better than Demme: the romance of the road, the crazy tourist shops, the fabulous décor of motel rooms.